MSFX/Tr.ace/README.txt

 Tr.ace() is a static Class that uses the Singleton design pattern so you only need to define it's settings once within your application and you're all set.

-With Tr.ace() you can manage all your output statements, restricting your applications traces to specific users and/or even specific Classes.
+With Tr.ace() you can manage all your output statements, restricting or ignoring your applications traces to specific users and/or even specific Classes.
 Or you can toggle tracing off entirely.

 The output using Tr.ace() can also be formatted with timestamps, linebreaks, the name of the user tracing, the Class the trace resides within and can be automatically copied to the clipboard.